ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 ### Create a cluster for the application
 {: #cloud-e2e-security-6}

-{{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.
+The {{site.data.keyword.containerfull_notm}} provides an environment to deploy highly available apps in containers that run in Kubernetes clusters.

 Skip this section if you have an existing `Standard` cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster. **Note the minimum required Kubernetes version of 1.19.**
 {: tip}

 A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.
-A **minimum Kubernetes version of 1.19 is required**.
-Make sure to select an appropriate version when creating the cluster.

 1. Open the [Kubernetes clusters](/kubernetes/clusters) and click **Create cluster**.